hhzl/Cuis-Add-Ons/UnicodeNotes.md

 https://github.com/jvuletich/Cuis/blob/master/UpdatesSinceLastRelease/1600-WindowsClipboardFix-JuanVuletich-2013Feb14-14h37m-jmv.1.cs.st

 Note: More checks needed if everything is updated correctly in this file.
+Some of the Cuis methods cited here have changed.

 ### Introduction